 From Monday to Sunday

-At dawn, most of the shops inside Ben Thanh Market close, but it is time for the eateries to open and serve the delicious dishes for the locals and visitors on the outside.
-So either you visit the market day or night, you can still find something to treat your stomach.
+Most of the shops close at dawn, but it is time for the eateries to open and serve delicious dishes.
+So whether you visit the market day or night, you can still find something to treat your stomach.

-Ben Thanh Market is one of the oldest markets in Ho Chi Minh City.
-It had appeared before the French invaded Saigon (former name of Ho Chi Minh City), built at the beginning of the 17th century for small traders to exchange their goods on Ben Nghe River’s bank, next to a harbor near Gia Dinh Citadel.
-The port was where many travelers or people who worked in the military were dropped off before coming in the citadel, and thus, it was called “Ben Thanh” (“ben” means “harbor,” and “thanh” means “citadel”).
-And the market near it is also associated with the name Ben Thanh Market.
+Ben Thanh Market is one of the oldest markets in Ho Chi Minh City, which appeared even before the French colonization.
+It was built at the beginning of the 17th century for small traders to exchange their goods on Ben Nghe River’s bank, next to a harbor near Gia Dinh Citadel.
+The port was where many travelers or people who worked in the military were dropped off before coming into the citadel.
+Thus, it was called “Ben Thanh” (“ben” means “harbor,” and “thanh” means “citadel”).
+The market near it is also associated with the name Ben Thanh Market.

-In the year 1870, the French Government called this place as Les Halles Centrales (The Central Market).
-Then, in 1911, the market building became old and on the edge of collapsing, so it was officially moved to a new building in the present location at Quach Thi Trang Roundabout.
+In 1870, the French Government called this place Les Halles Centrales (The Central Market).
+Then, in 1911, the market building became old and on the edge of collapsing.
+As a result, it was officially moved to a new building in the present location at Quach Thi Trang Roundabout.

 Ben Thanh Market is in downtown Ho Chi Minh City, where many office buildings and trading centers are located.
-All sides of the market are surrounded by four big roads.
 The main front or Southside is on Le Loi Street/Quach Thi Trang Roundabout, the North on Le Thanh Ton, the East on Phan Boi Chau, and the West on Phan Chau Trinh.

 Southside (Le Loi Street)

 Locals and visitors who have come to Ho Chi Minh City are familiar with the big clock tower on top of the market.
-The clock tower is the iconic symbol of Ben Thanh Market because it is huge and put on the main entrance of the market where people can easily see even when they just pass by.
-On the left and the right of the big entrance, there are two small gates right next to it and two others on the far end of the front side.
+On the left and the right of the big hall, there are two small gates and two others on the far end of the front side.

-At first sight, when entering the big entrance, visitors are usually attracted by rows of colorful textiles and clothing.
-If you are looking for Ao dai materials, you are in the right place.
-From plain cloth to cloth with embroidery and patterns, you may get lost in the choices.
-But the sellers should help you choose a suitable one.
-Besides, there is also a wide range of clothing for you to choose from when coming to the Ben Thanh Market such as T-shirts, shirts, and pants, making lovely gifts from your Vietnam trip.
+Upon entering, visitors are usually attracted by rows of colorful textiles and clothing.
+You are in the right place if you are looking for Ao dai materials.
+Besides, there is also a wide range of clothing, such as T-shirts, shirts, and pants, making lovely gifts for your Vietnam trip.
 The price range is commonly from VND 100,000 to VND 200,000.

 Find a Waterproof Canvas Camera Backpack to travel around Ho Chi Minh!